Couva: Urban structure

 Couva is about 15 km from San Fernando, 10 km from Chaguanas, and 30 km from Port of Spain.
-It has a general east–west orientation and sprawls the Caroni Central plains with a constant north-easterly wind.

-Couva benefits immensely from its unique location.
-The Sir Solomon Hochoy Highway ensures easy access to Port of Spain and San Fernando, in addition to the neighbouring towns of Chaguanas, Arima, and Point Fortin.
-Transportation, public-service utilities, shopping, recreation and entertainment, health care, businesses, schools, and tndustrial centres are readily accessible.
+It has a general east–west orientation.
+The Sir Solomon Hochoy Highway provides access to Port of Spain, San Fernando and Chaguanas.

-The urban structure of Couva is similar to that of most towns in central Trinidad, with a mix of residential and commercial activity within the town centre itself, i.e. along the Southern Main Road.
-Recently, though, people have begun buying land and starting their businesses outside of the town centre areas in the communities of Balmain, Exchange, Point Lisas, McBean, and Camden.
+The urban structure of Couva is similar to that of most towns in central Trinidad, with a mix of residential and commercial activity.
 Couva's major urban areas are downtown Couva, McBean Village (north of Couva town centre), Balmain including Central Park (east of the town centre), Isaac Settlement (south of the Southern Main Road), Lisas Gardens construction by the government (bounded between the Southern Main Road and Rivulet Road), Exchange Lots (north of Southern Main Road and in the centre of the town), California, Camden, and Couva North Gardens and Roystonia (north of Southern Main Road and occupies the former Exchange Estate area).

 Phases 1–3 of the Couva North Housing Project (in Perseverance) was built by the Trinidad and Tobago Housing Development Corporation (HDC), and like Lisas Gardens, is primarily Afro-Trinidadian.
 The HDC entered into a joint-venture arrangement with the private sector to design, finance, and construct Phases 4–6 of the Couva North Housing Project, also known as Roystonia.
 Under this arrangement, the development of over 170 ha of land, from Perseverance to the Southern Main Road, has been constructed and delivered in excess of 1,000 homes.
 This development has attracted primarily Indo-Trinidadian of middle income or upper-middle income background into the Couva area.
 These new communities have profoundly changed the character of the town and significantly increased its overall population.
 The community is located east of Perseverance/Waterloo Main Road, west of the Southern Main Road, north of Southern Main Road/Carli Bay Road, and south of the Exchange Road, Couva.

 Also, substantial residential developments are in progress within the Couva region on former Caroni (1975) Ltd. lands.
 Consequently, the current services within Couva are under strain and are in state of transition or expansion to incorporate the new influx of residential activity.